IAmJonoBo/Prometheus/CI/README.md

 ### Workflow lint guardrails

 Trunk CLI is vendored in `.trunk/tools/trunk` and configured via `.trunk/trunk.yaml`.
-The lint job invokes `./.trunk/tools/trunk check --ci --filter=actionlint,shellcheck`, ensuring the same pinned toolchain (actionlint 1.7.7 and shellcheck 0.11.0) that developers use locally.
-This removes the need for ad-hoc package installs on runners and keeps GitHub-hosted and GHES environments aligned.
+When available, the lint job invokes `./.trunk/tools/trunk check --ci --filter=actionlint,shellcheck`, ensuring the same pinned toolchain (actionlint 1.7.7 and shellcheck 0.11.0) that developers use locally.
+If Trunk is absent (for example on fully air-gapped GHES runners), the workflow automatically falls back to `scripts/ci/install-actionlint.sh` which either uses a pre-seeded binary in `vendor/tooling/actionlint` or, when egress is allowed, downloads the official release.
+Shell linting then executes via the system `shellcheck` binary, allowing the lint gate to run without Trunk support.

 The build job now includes comprehensive offline packaging support with health
 checks: